propelorm/propelorm.github.com/documentation/06-behaviors.markdown

 </table>
 ```

-If you don't want to create a additional composer package for your behavior, you can use instead the FQCN (Full Qualified Class Name) instead of a name.
+If you don't want to create an additional composer package for your behavior,
+you can use the FQCN (Full Qualified Class Name) instead of a name.

 ```xml
 <table name="author">